Find international research funding

 Research Councils and Academies

 UK Research Councils and academies fund a number of research grants, travel grants, fellowships and partnership awards for ODA-compliant research.
-See the latest international research funding open calls.
+You can search for these funding opportunities through Research Professional.

 SPHEIR (Strategic Partnerships for Higher Education Innovation and Reform) is a Department for Internaitonal Development (DFID) fund.
 This is for innovative partnerships transforming the quality, relevance, scale and affordability of higher education in low-income countries.